How to walk a tree

 (property) Element.tagName: string

-Tag name (such as 'body'
+Tag name (such as 'body') of the element.

 p